isomerpages/mse/pages/partnering-community.md

             <h5>MSE-NYC Youth Circle Report<br>(2021)</h5>
             </div>
           <img src="/images/youth-circle-report-cover.jpg" alt="MSE-NYC Youth Circle Report" style="width:80%; border:1px solid black;">
-		<p style="text-align: center; font-size: 0.8em;">This is a report by a group of youth leaders who worked with the Ministry of Sustainability and the Environment and the Singapore Food Agency to study the issue of food waste, and how a Good Samaritan Law Food Donation Act might encourage donation of surplus or unsold food to the needy.</p>
+		<p style="text-align: center; font-size: 0.8em;">The Youth Circle is a group of youth leaders who worked with the Ministry of Sustainability and the Environment and the Singapore Food Agency.
+This report, designed by the Youth Circle and commissioned by the National Youth Council, studies the issue of food waste and how a Good Samaritan Law Food Donation Act might encourage donation of surplus or unsold food to the needy.</p>
         </a>
     </div>
     <div class="card">